magiruuvelvet/shell-prompt/README.md

  - detects build systems in a directory and displays their name

+ - displays a hint whenever the current shell is connected via ssh

 ## Building

 You need the latest tagged release of the Zig compiler (0.10.1).
 The master branch of the compiler is not supported.